 4. Image editor, allows sharing the product image of various required sizes.

 5. The media files are easily searchable using the metadata provided for the assets.

 6. Tracking and reporting of digital assets are made easy.

-Since the Product Information Management and Digital Assets Management come along with MDMCE, this will be the greatest preferred standpoint for the users.
-DAM is a new kid in the MDM CE’s block and it can get only better from here.
+Since Product Information Management and Digital Assets Management come along with MDMCE, this will be the greatest preferred standpoint for the users.
+DAM is a new kid in the MDM CE’s block, and it can get only better from here.
 The enhancements are in the anvil and we should get them soon.